Ghanaian Pidgin English

 Ghanaian Pidgin English (GhaPE) is a Ghanaian English-lexifier pidgin also known as Pidgin, Broken English, and Kru English (kroo brofo in Akan).
 GhaPE is a regional variety of West African Pidgin English spoken in Ghana, predominantly in the southern capital, Accra, and surrounding towns.
-It is confined to a smaller section of society than other West African creoles, and is more stigmatized, perhaps due to the importance of Twi, an Akan dialect, often spoken as lingua franca.
-Other languages spoken as lingua franca in Ghana are Standard Ghanaian English (SGE) and Akan.
-GhaPE cannot be considered a creole as it has no L1 speakers.
+It has strong influence from Received Pronunciation, as well as Ga and Akan, two languages indigenous to the Greater Accra region.